 - Sense of touch

-Results from neurological tests could suggest that dementia results from stroke, Parkinson's disease, Lewy body dementia
+Results from neurological tests could suggest that dementia results from stroke, Parkinson's disease, Lewy body dementia or other causes.

 Reversible and Preventable Causes of Dementia